Toyota Motor Corporation

 Cash vs Debt

-The company holds $13.87T in cash, though total debt stands at $43.21T.
+The company holds $13.87T in cash, though total debt stands at $43.92T.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-Free cash flow is running at -$936.40B, which bears watching.
+Free cash flow is running at -$1.20T, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-ROE of 10.2% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 10.2%, which is decent for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.4% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $37.15T (2023) to $50.68T (2026), reflecting a 36% increase over the period.